 (7) A name plate shall not be illuminated by a light unless the light is of constant intensity and is stationary.

+[Clause 5 amended in Gazette 31 Dec 1992 p.
+6324.]

 6. Notices

 (1) The dimensions of a notice or sign erected for the purpose of indicating the location of a medical practice from the road frontage of the premises of the medical practice shall not exceed an area of 1 square metre.